madmaze/pytesseract/README.md

 Python-tesseract is an optical character recognition (OCR) tool for python.
 That is, it will recognize and "read" the text embedded in images.

+This pytesseract version maintained by tpircsboy is compatible with Python 3 and Python 2

 Python-tesseract is a wrapper for google's Tesseract-OCR ( http://code.google.com/p/tesseract-ocr/ ).
 It is also useful as a stand-alone invocation script to tesseract, as it can read all image types